Defending The Bultaco Honor

 The Bultaco Factory Has Dirt Floors: This could have been true in the early years.
 My father visited the factory in 1976.
 All the production areas had concrete floors.
 There was a huge metal barn warehouse that had oil treated dirt floors that was used to stage outbound shipments of finished motorcycles.
 He was amazed Bultaco made so many trials bikes!
 The Sherpa-T was at least 50% of the inventory!

 1971 175cc Lobito.
 One of the best small bore trail bikes.
 The Lobito 175 will out run the older 250 Matadors.
 In fact the 175 Lobito was faster than most 250 enduro bikes!
+It would smoke a Savage or DT1.
 This Lobito was pretty much the Sherpa-S racer with a heavy flywheel, lights, and enduro gearing.
-The Lobito bikes with the high expansion chamber pipe were the 20 HP hot-rods.
+The Lobito bikes with the high expansion chamber pipe were the 22 HP hot-rods.
 The versions with the trials style exhaust were much slower.
-The Lobito weighed about 200 pounds with all the street legal stuff.
+The Lobito weighed about 210 pounds with all the street legal stuff.
 The later Lobito models were Alpina based and great for your woman.

 1972 250 Pursang.
 No more box-tail.
 Even more explosive power.
 Out-runs most 360s!
 Hang on tight!
 Look at the race results in old issues of CycleNews from back in 1972.
 The Pursang owned the 250 class from coast to coast!
 The 1973 is pretty much the same bike.

 1972 Matador SD.
 See Matador SD Image The mild mannered 1971 Matador with high expansion chamber, Pursang cylinder, and real handlebars!
 This is the bike Matador enduro guys were dreaming about!
 The Matador SD was the best serious enduro bikes of 1972 and 1973.
-The only thing better was the hard to find 1973 MZ 250.
+The only enduro bike built better was the hard to find 290 pound MZ 250 made by the commie Germans.
 The Matador SD was made to win gold medals at the International Six Days!
 Just as rugged as the old Matador, but a heck of a lot faster!

 Some Milestone Bultaco Motorcycles:

-1965 Sherpa-T trials bike.
+1965-1983 Sherpa-T trials bike.
 About a dozen world championships to follow.
 The Sherpa-T is the best selling, and most successful trials bike of all time!
 Champions Sammy Miller, Martin Lampkin, Yrjo Vesterinen, Malcolm Rathmell, and American hero Bernie Schreiber.
+My favorite was the 1974 (Model 125) in 326cc.
+It had the chromoly frame and snappy power.
+I could bunnyhop it into the back of a pickup truck.

 1968 & 1969 Model 68 250 Pursang.
 5 Speed with explosive power.
 The 1968 and 1969 Buls are the best choice for pre-1970 vintage MX and scrambles.
 The old four strokes were too heavy to compete.
 The AJS, CZ, Greeves, and Husky bikes from back then were toads compared to the Pursang.
 These early Pursangs were so pretty!
 The nasty reputation starts....Old Pursang Getting It On!

 1969 Matador 250.
 One of our customers had one with 25,000 miles on it.
 He used the Matador as a commuter bike.
 Still original piston and rings!
 Amazing!
 He credited the long life to Bardahl 2-cycle oil.
 He also purchased a lot of tires from us.
-My Honda CB 350 needed rebuilt at 25,000 miles!
+My Honda CB 350 needed a valve job and timing chain at 25,000 miles!
+In 1976 the 350cc MK9 Matador was introduced in the USA.
+It was so sweet as it looked like a blue version of the 71 MK4 250.
+It had real handlebars and left side shifting.
+The 350 was happy at freeway speeds and would climb like a goat.
+The 350 was not as fast as the 360 Montadero, but more nimble.

 1970 125 Sherpa-S. Fastest and best handling 125 MX of 1970.
 Nothing else even close!
 The ported and wizard tuned 125 Yamaha and Sachs powerd racers were still no match.
 I know, as I was there.

 1971 El Montadero 360 Enduro.
-See El Montadero Picture The Monte was a 95 MPH trail bike and hill climbing fool.
+See El Montadero Picture The Monte was a 90 MPH trail bike and hill climbing fool.
 Rugged as nails too!
-With universal trials tires, the Montadero was a better road bike, than the Metralla street bikes!
+With universal trials tires, the Montadero was a better freeway flyer than the Metralla street bike!

 Video: Alpina On Trail Ride.
 You Can Feel The Grunt!